hippylib/hippylib2muq/paper/paper.md

 # Summary

-Inverse problems arise in many branches of scientific and engineering applications.
-The aim of inverse problems is to infer unobservable parameters of interest, given observational data and model that links the parameters and the data.
-In general, inverse problems are ill-posed with the observations corrupted by noise and the uncertainty involved in the model.
-Hence, it is important not only to solve for the parameters, but also to quantify the uncertainty inherent in the inference.
-The Bayesian approach to inverse problems enables these tasks in an explicit way by recasting the problem as a problem of statistical inference of uncertain parameters.
+Inverse problems arise in all areas of science, engineering, technology, and medicine and are governed often by complex physics-based mathematical models.
+These models are subject to considerable uncertainties stemming from unknown or uncertain inputs in the model (e.g., coefficient fields, constitutive laws, source terms, geometries, initial and/or boundary conditions) as well as from noisy and limited observations.
+While many of these input parameters cannot be directly observed, they can be inferred from observations.
+This typically leads to a severely ill-posed inverse problem whose solution can be extremely challenging.
+Bayesian inversion facilitates the integration of data with complex physics-based models to quantify and reduce uncertainties in model predictions.
+The algorithmic developments for Bayesian inversion are subject to several computational challenges.
+For instance, characterizing the posterior distributions of parameters or predictions inevitably requires repeated evaluations of (possibly) large-scale and complex forward models governed by differential equations.
+In addition, the posterior distribution has a complex structure stemming from the presence of possibly nonlinear forward models and heterogeneous sources of data.
+In a Bayesian approach to inverse problems we recast the problem as a problem of statistical inference of uncertain parameters.
 In this Bayesian formulation, the goal is to characterize the posterior probability distribution for the parameters given the data; see, e.g., [@Bui-ThanhGhattasMartinEtAl13], [@PetraMartinStadlerEtAl14] for a Bayesian inference framework for infinite dimensional PDE-constrained inverse problems.

 Our objective is to create a robust and scalable software framework to tackle complex large-scale PDE-constrained Bayesian inverse problems across a wide range